Role Model (singer): Career

 In February 2020, he released an acoustic version of his song "Notice Me".
 He released his third EP, Our Little Angel, in October 2020 through Polydor Records.
 A music video for his song "Blind" was released in October 2020.
-In July 2021, he released the single "Forever&More", and in September 2021, he released the single "Death Wish".
+In July 2021, he released the single "Forever&more", and in September 2021, he released the single "Death Wish".
 On February 18, 2022, he released the single "If Jesus Saves, She's My Type" alongside its music video.
 The same day, Role Model also announced the title, the tracklist, and the official release date of his debut album.
 In March 2022, he released the album's third single "Neverletyougo" with a music video.
 His debut album, Rx, was released on April 8, 2022.
-The music video for "Rx", the title track, was released on April 9, 2022.
+The music video for "Rx", the title track, was released on April 8, 2022.

+On February 17, 2023, he released the single "A Little More Time" alongside an official music video co-directed by himself and Emma Chamberlain.

+He released his second album, Kansas Anymore, in July 2024.
+He then released a deluxe edition of the album, Kansas Anymore (The Longest Goodbye), in February 2025, alongside the upbeat country-inspired single, "Sally, When the Wine Runs Out", which gained some popularity on TikTok after he teased the song pre-release.
+The album, overall, received positive reviews from audience and critics alike, with ACRN Media praising Pillsbury for his growth and transition into a pop-folk sound.

+Beginning in September 2024, he performed as an opening act on Gracie Abrams' world tour for her second album, The Secret of Us.

+On October 11, 2025, Role Model was the musical guest on an episode of Saturday Night Live.

 Artistry

-Role Model allegedly took his name from Paul Rudd's character in the 2008 film Role Models However, during the June 2022 Interview with Zach Sang, he confirmed this was a joke.
+Pillsbury allegedly took his name from Paul Rudd's character in the 2008 film Role Models.
+However, during a June 2022 interview with Zach Sang, he confirmed this was a joke.
 He often plays acoustic guitar on his songs, and his music has been described as pop and bedroom pop.
 He has called Mac Miller an inspiration of his due to his influence on the city of Pittsburgh, and called meeting him "the most pivotal moment in [his] life".
 Critics have described his lyrics, which discuss topics such as sex, mental health, and relationships, as "relatable" and "confessional".

 Personal life

+Pillsbury has been diagnosed with type 1 diabetes.

-Throughout his career, Pillsbury has been very open about mental health issues and his own depression.
+Throughout his career, he has been very open about mental health issues and his own depression.
 As of 2019, he is based in Hollywood.

-He is in a relationship with American social media influencer and model Emma Chamberlain.
+He was in a relationship with social media personality and model Emma Chamberlain.
+Their breakup was announced in October 2023.